-The vision of the HIV Netherlands Australia Thailand Research Collaboration was conceived during a meeting between Professor Praphan Phanuphak, Professor Joep Lange and Professor David Cooper in November 1995.
+The vision of the HIV-NAT was conceived during a meeting between Professor Praphan Phanuphak, Professor Joep Lange and Professor David Cooper in November 1995.
 As the directors of HIV Research Centers in Bangkok, Amsterdam and Sydney respectively, these physicians had met previously at many international HIV conferences and meetings.
 In light of the ongoing HIV epidemic in Thailand, they discussed a need for more affordable HIV treatments in Thailand and other resource limited settings, and the reluctance on the part of the pharmaceutical companies and other sponsors to move HIV related clinical research to areas where HIV is most prevalent.
 They concluded that a multi-centre clinical research organization should be established in Thailand to address these issues.
-HIVNAT was founded and the first study began enrolling patients in September 1996.
+HIV-NAT was founded and the first study began enrolling patients in September 1996.

-Over the last 14 years, HIVNAT has grown into an internationally recognized research organization and its core research areas include pharmacokinetics of HIV therapy, co-infections with Hepatitis B, tuberculosis and HPV, new drug development and cohort and strategic studies.
+Over the last 20 years, HIV-NAT has grown into an internationally recognized research organization and its core research areas include pharmacokinetics of HIV therapy, co-infections with Hepatitis B, tuberculosis and HPV, new drug development and cohort and strategic studies.

 - The completion of 68 studies and the coordination of 60 studies that are currently running

-- The initiation and participation in studies which have influenced Thai and international HIV treatment guidelines (link to papers, or guidelines?).
+- The initiation and participation in studies which have influenced Thai and international HIV treatment guidelines.
 It has also expanded its research scope to include sexually transmitted infections and prevention

-- The Bangkok International Symposium on HIV Medicine (add hyperlink) is the largest meeting of its kind in South East Asia and has been convened by HIVNAT every January for the past 13 years.
+- The Bangkok International Symposium on HIV Medicine is the largest meeting of its kind in South East Asia and has been convened by HIV-NAT every January for the past 21 years.

 HIV-NAT’s long term goal is to keep setting up and participating in HIV clinical research and to provide continuous clinical care for our patients.